preludeorg/build/README.md

 # Operator Server

-Operator Server is an authoring and testing application designed specifically around TTPs.
+Operator Server is an authoring and testing application designed specifically for TTPs.

 ## Get started